Winter Operations UPDATE

-Winter operations will look a little different this year, but that’s OK.
-We’ll all be outside, enjoying snow and fresh air, and looking for that perfect run.
-We are excited to see you all soon, and we can’t wait to open the slopes!
+Winter operations look a little different this year, but that’s OK.
+We’re all outside, enjoying snow and fresh air, and looking for that perfect run.
+We are excited to see you all this season!

-The Crystal Mountain team has been working toward re-opening for this winter since we ended operations last March.
-Crystal Clean was developed as our commitment to safety and health, but has become part of our culture throughout the summer.
+The Crystal Mountain team has been working hard this winter.
+Crystal Clean was developed last spring as our commitment to safety and health, but has become part of our culture throughout the year.
 We are strengthening that commitment to you now by continuing to plan for all contingencies and reimagining the Crystal Mountain experience for your safety, for your health and for your enjoyment.

 But we need your help: We can’t be successful without you.
 You play an important role in everything we do.

 Ski resorts across the country, including Crystal Mountain, have been working together to develop guidelines and policies for winter.
 We are also working with our local and state health departments on the best and latest information to keep our staff and our guests safe.

 HERE ARE A FEW SAFETY MODIFICATIONS WE ARE MAKING: